What does end of financial year mean?

 Issue PAYG summaries

-The ATO requires you to give your employees their end-of-year pay-as-you-go (PAYG) summaries by 14 July each year.
-It’s worth reviewing your payroll totals before you issue these payment summaries and double-checking that your transactions match the figures on your payroll register.
-This will make it easier for your employees to file their tax returns.
+The ATO requires employees to receive their end-of-year pay-as-you-go (PAYG) summaries by 14 July each year.
+It may be worth reviewing your payroll totals before you issue these payment summaries and double-checking that your transactions match the figures on your payroll register.
+Employees require this payment summary to complete their own tax return.

 Submit BAS and ASIC reports

-Registered companies will also need to submit an annual statement to the Australian Securities and Investment Commission (ASIC).
-This includes paying your annual review fee and passing a solvency resolution.
-The ASIC website has all the details for you.
+Registered companies will also need to complete a company annual review through the Australian Securities and Investment Commission (ASIC).
+This includes paying the annual fee and passing a solvency resolution.

 Reconcile payroll